FAR747/ESO_SavedVariables_Auto_Backup/README.md

  2. Run `ESO SavedVariables Auto backup.exe`
  3. In the window that opens, *click next*
  4. Select the Elder Scrolls Online directory in the Documents directory.
 The program itself should find this directory and show the ESO folders *(live, pts and etc.)* *Click Next*
  5. Here you need to select the location where the backups will be saved.
-I advise you to leave it as it is.
+I advise you to leave it as it is. <br>
 Below, select the ESO folders from which the settings will be backed up.
 (By default, all folders are selected, but note that you cannot uncheck the `live` folder) *Click Next*
 6. All setup is complete.
 Now *click Finish*